MAPC/grandvizauto/README.md

 Grand Viz Auto
 ==============

-_A month of glamorous data visualization and mapping, using the first-ever* Massachusetts-wide vehicle-miles traveled dataset._
+_A month of glamorous data visualization and mapping, using the first-ever Massachusetts-wide vehicle-miles traveled dataset._

-* as far as we are aware